 3.Don't feel guilty about taking breaks.

 It's easy to feel guilty when taking time for yourself as a caregiver.
 But remember that taking care of yourself is not selfish, it's necessary.
-Taking breaks and practicing self-care will ultimately make you a better caregiver.
+Taking breaks and practicing self-care will ultimately make you a better caregiver.4.Seek support from others.

 The Benefits of Self-Care for Caregivers